-In many cities, household waste and organic kitchen and garden waste are collected separately, at set times.
-However, those living in apartments do not separate their organic and household waste.
-Instead, they deposit their trash in underground containers that are located near their building.
-A stadspas (city pass) is required to access these containers.
+In the Netherlands, household waste and organic kitchen and garden waste are usually collected separately from houses, at set times.
+However, those living in apartments do not separate their organic and household waste, and deposit their trash in underground containers that are located near their building.
+A pass is required to access these containers.

 Several kringloop (recycling) schemes exist in the Netherlands, although these may vary slightly depending on where you live.
 Many areas have a policy that each house should have recycling facilities within 500 meters.

-When you buy bottled drinks, you will sometimes pay a small deposit, which is refundable when you return the empty bottles to the grocery store.
-There are machines located inside grocery stores where you can deposit these empty plastic or glass bottles.
+When you purchase bottled drinks, you will sometimes pay a small deposit, which is refundable.
+There are ususallu machines located inside grocery stores where you can deposit these empty plastic or glass bottles.
 You will receive a receipt, which you can use to pay for your groceries.

 Bottle banks for recycling either clear, green and brown glass, and plastics can be found outside many supermarkets.
-In some cities, they pick up plastic.
+In some cities, they pick up plastic from houses.

 Paper/cardboard is ususally picked up once a month.
 On the day of pick up, you are requested to bundle it and

-There are also collection points for unwanted clothes and shoes, often located near grocery stores.
+There are collection points for clothes and shoes, often near grocery stores.
 Before depositing the items into the bin, place them in a tied plastic bag.